 In March 2020, Chancellor Rishi Sunak announced an unprecedented government-sponsored furlough scheme designed to protect jobs during the pandemic.
 The scheme meant that the UK government would pay the 80% salaries of furloughed workers up to a maximum of £2,500 a month, in a bid to prevent job losses while lockdown restrictions meant that companies across the country couldn’t operate as usual.

 As restrictions are lifted, the scheme is set to come to an end on October 31st.
 Without the government’s furlough pay, many people in the UK worry that businesses will start cutting jobs in the weeks leading up to this date.
-If companies either aren’t operating at full capacity or aren’t making the same income they were before the pandemic, it’s easy to see why job losses might be the likely outcome.
+If companies either aren’t operating at full capacity or aren’t making the same income they were before the pandemic, it’s easy to see why job losses and redundancies might be the likely outcome.

 How has the UK fared so far?